Susan Strange: Power and international financial markets

 Strange's key contribution to IPE was on the issue of power, which she considered essential to the character and dynamics of the global economy.
 She distinguished between relational power (the power to compel A to get B to do something B does not want to do) and structural power (the power to shape and determine the structure of the global political economy).

-States and Markets (1988) delineates four key forms of power—security, production, finance, and knowledge; power is the ability to "provide protection, make things, obtain access to credit, and develop and control authoritative modes of interpreting the world".
-Strange posits that the most overlooked channel of power is financial access, which consequently becomes the most important one to comprehend; in other words, she argues that one cannot comprehend how the world works without a thorough understanding of international financial markets.
-To illustrate, Casino Capitalism, published in 1986, discusses the dangers of the international financial system, which she considered confirmed by the 1997 Asian financial crisis.
-There is a financial "contagion" creating a huge instability in the international financial markets.
+Her works were generally successfully and were republished in subsequent years.
+States and Markets (Pinter, 1988) delineated four key forms of power—security, production, finance, and knowledge; power was described as the ability to "provide protection, make things, obtain access to credit, and develop and control authoritative modes of interpreting the world".
+Strange posited that the most overlooked channel of power is financial access, which consequently becomes the most important one to comprehend; in other words, she argued that one cannot comprehend how the world works without a thorough understanding of international financial markets.

-Her analysis in States and Markets (1988) focused on what she called the "market-authority nexus", the see-saw of power between the market and political authority.
+To illustrate, Casino Capitalism (B. Blackwell, 1986) discussed the dangers of the international financial system, which she considered confirmed by the 1997 Asian financial crisis.
+According to Strange, there is a financial "contagion" creating a huge instability in the international financial markets.
+Her analysis in States and Markets also focused on what she called the "market-authority nexus", the see-saw of power between the market and political authority.
 She maintained that the global market, relative to the nation state, had gained significant power since the 1970s and that a "dangerous gap" was emerging between the two.
 She considered nation states inflexible, limited by territorial boundaries in a world of fragile intergovernmental co-operation; "Westfailure" is what she called Westphalia.
 Markets would be able to flout regulations and reign free, creating more uncertainty and risk in an already chaotic environment.